herculesArmy/aave_v3_risk/docs/ASSIGNMENT_ANSWERS.md

 - Assumption: Price simulation includes 24 assets with historical data from CoinGecko
 - Reality: Covers ~95% of collateral by value
 - Impact: Minor; main assets are included

-**15. Missing Price Data for Some Assets**
-- Assumption: The following assets have no CoinGecko price data and are valued at $0 in simulation:
-  - **eUSDe** (Ethena eUSDe) - not listed on CoinGecko
-  - **PT-*** tokens (Pendle Principal Tokens) - derivative tokens not on CoinGecko:
-    - PT-sUSDE-25SEP2025, PT-sUSDE-27NOV2025, PT-sUSDE-31JUL2025, PT-sUSDE-5FEB2026
-    - PT-USDe-25SEP2025, PT-USDe-27NOV2025, PT-USDe-31JUL2025, PT-USDe-5FEB2026
-    - PT-eUSDE-14AUG2025, PT-eUSDE-29MAY2025
-- Reality: These assets have real value (~$270M total in PT tokens, ~$47M in eUSDe)
-- Impact: Slight underestimate of total collateral value (~1.3% of total)

 **16. Stablecoin Depeg Not Explicitly Modeled**
 - Assumption: Stablecoins trade with low volatility based on 90-day history